tensorflow/tensorflow/README.md

 ## Compiler infrastructure

-We benefitted from experience gained from building other IRs (HLO, LLVM and SIL) when building MLIR.
+We benefited from experience gained from building other IRs (HLO, LLVM and SIL) when building MLIR.
 We will directly adopt existing best practices, e.g. writing and maintaining an IR spec, building an IR verifier, providing the ability to dump and parse MLIR files to text, writing extensive unit tests with the